 The Stop-loss is not a tool to make a profit but rather to minimize losses.
 It may feel counter-intuitive to use it, but it's vital for any trader!
 For example, if 60% of your buys are positive and 40% negative, then your Stop-Loss will help filter out the bad buys.
-If you don't use a stop-loss, you will end up with what we call "bags", positions in a deep loss that you should've sold earlier.
+If you don't use a stop-loss, then you will end up with what we call "bags" - positions in a deep loss that you should've sold earlier.

 A detailed explanation of every configurable field: